View the full list of fields, first using long-form arguments:

 command will

-default to use the CentOS6 distro.
+default to using the CentOS6 distro.

 To create a CentOS image that contains something other than the latest CentOS 7 or 6 release, see Appendix: Creating Arbitrary CentOS Images.
 To create a RHEL image, see Appendix: Creating Arbitrary RHEL Images.